PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-Functionality.md

 Scoped OAuth improves on Classic User OAuth by offering a set of scopes that individually grant access to read or write a single type of resource.
 For example, the `incidents.read` scope is only able to read incidents on an account.
 The `incidents.write` scope is able to create, update, or delete an incident but is not able to read existing incidents.

 #### Scoped OAuth can act as an app or as a user
 Scoped OAuth has the ability to act outside the context of a user as a PagerDuty App.
 This is useful in server-to-server flows where a user may not be involved.
 It also eliminates the need to manage service or bot user accounts.
-When configured with a redirect URI, Scoped OAuth applications can also obtain act as user tokens with the [Act as User Tokens via Code Grant](09-Act-as-User-OAuth-Code-Grant.md) flow to obtain a user's authorization and consent.
+When configured with a redirect URI, Scoped OAuth applications can also obtain act as user tokens with the [Obtaining a User OAuth Token via Code Grant](09-User-OAuth-Token-Code-Grant.md) flow to obtain a user's authorization and consent.

 #### Only Classic User OAuth can be used with other PagerDuty accounts
 If you are building an integration on top of PagerDuty with the intention of publishing it for use with many PagerDuty accounts, then Classic User OAuth continues to be the right choice.

 #### Scoped OAuth applications must be able to securely store the client secret
-All Scoped OAuth applications have a `client_id` and `client_secret` that can be used to obtain act as app tokens without the involvement of a user.
+All Scoped OAuth applications have a `client_id` and `client_secret` that can be used to app tokens without the involvement of a user.
 Applications using Scoped OAuth functionality must have a server-side component where the `client_secret` is properly secured.
 The `client_secret` should never be stored in the browser or passed in an insecure manner.

 #### When to use the PKCE flow for user tokens
-For Classic User OAuth, there two options for obtaining an act as user token with your app.
-[PKCE (Proof Key for Code Exchange)](12-Act-as-App-Token.md) is recommended and should work for all apps.
-The [Authorization Code Grant](09-Act-as-User-OAuth-Code-Grant.md) flow is also supported, but is only recommended for server-side applications where you have control over the entire environment.
+For Classic User OAuth, there are two options for obtaining a user OAuth token with your app.
+[PKCE (Proof Key for Code Exchange)](12-App-OAuth-Token.md) is recommended and should work for all apps.
+The [authorization code grant](09-User-OAuth-Token-Code-Grant.md) flow is also supported, but is only recommended for server-side applications where you have control over the entire environment.

 | Choose A Flow For Your App   |      Server-side App*      |  Client-side App** |